chenxm1986/cktso/README.md

 + a new pivoting-reduction technique that significantly improves the performance and scalability of parallel LU factorization with pivoting;
 + a new memory allocation strategy that minimizes memory usage;
 + parallel forward and backward substitutions;
-+ novel ==nested dissection ordering==, which reduces the number of floating-point operations by up to several times for post-layout/mesh-style circuits, and it also produces fewer floating-point operations than METIS;
++ novel **nested dissection ordering**, which reduces the number of floating-point operations by up to several times for post-layout/mesh-style circuits, and it also produces fewer floating-point operations than METIS;
-+ novel minimum degree ordering variants, which reduce about 30-40% floating-point operations compared with mainstream methods (e.g., approximate minimum degree);
++ novel minimum degree variants, which reduce about 30-40% floating-point operations compared with mainstream methods (e.g., approximate minimum degree);
 + an adaptive numerical kernel selection method.

 CKTSO supports both real and complex matrices.
 Both row and column modes are supported.